-Senior faculty with the rank of full professor may be nominated for the Henry Russel Lectureship.
-Nominees must be active members of the faculty both at the time of nomination and at the time of delivering the Russel Lecture, usually in the following academic year.
-Nominators are encouraged to nominate outstanding women, minorities, and members of other groups historically underrepresented in their disciplines.
+Nominees must be senior faculty with the rank of full professor.
+They must be active members of the faculty when nominated and at the time of delivering the Russel Lecture, usually in the following academic year.
+Nominations of outstanding women, minorities and members of other groups historically underrepresented in their disciplines are encouraged.

 Number of Awards

 One award in the amount of $2,000.

 Nominations may be submitted by deans, directors, department/program heads, promotion or award committees, or individual faculty members.
 To re-nominate someone previously nominated, contact Honors and Awards to activate the online dossier.

 A committee of distinguished senior faculty from different disciplines and academic units that includes former recipients of this award and is chaired by the Dean of the Graduate School, reviews nominations and makes recommendations to the President of the University.
 The award will be publicly announced early in the fall term and the recipient will present the annual Henry Russel Lecture in the 2018 winter term.

 The nomination deadline is 5:00 p.m., Wednesday, March 13, 2019.